bydrei/bydrei/README.md

 - 👨🏽‍💻 I'm currently for a company called END. as a Senior back-end developer.
 - :wrench: ATM I'm trying to spend atleast a few hour a week learning iOS/Mac development in Swift and SwiftUI.
 - ⌨️ I love PHP, it's my favourite backend language to build micro-services.
-I've been using it since 5.2 (Current version is 7.4).
+It just gets better every release.
 - 🌍 I'm fluent in 🇬🇧 English, 🇪🇸 Spanish and 🇵🇹 Portuguese

 **Languages and Tools:**